L4 microkernel family: High assurance: seL4

 On 29 July 2014, NICTA and General Dynamics C4 Systems announced that seL4, with end to end proofs, was now released under open-source licenses.

 The kernel source code and proofs are licensed under GNU General Public License version 2 (GPLv2), and most libraries and tools are under the BSD 2-clause.
 In April 2020, it was announced that the seL4 Foundation was created under the umbrella of the Linux Foundation to accelerate development and deployment of seL4.

 The researchers state that the cost of formal software verification is lower than the cost of engineering traditional "high-assurance" software despite providing much more reliable results.
 Specifically, the cost of one line of code during the development of seL4 was estimated at around US$400, compared to US$1,000 for traditional high-assurance systems.

 Under the Defense Advanced Research Projects Agency (DARPA) High-Assurance Cyber Military Systems (HACMS) program, NICTA together with project partners Rockwell Collins, Galois Inc, the University of Minnesota and Boeing developed a high-assurance drone using seL4, along with other assurance tools and software, with planned technology transfer onto the optionally piloted autonomous Boeing AH-6 Unmanned Little Bird helicopter being developed by Boeing.
 Final demonstration of the HACMS technology took place in Sterling, VA in April 2017.
-DARPA also funded several Small Business Innovative Research (SBIR) contracts related to seL4 under a program started by Dr. John Launchbury.
+DARPA also funded several Small Business Innovative Research (SBIR) contracts related to seL4 under a program started by John Launchbury.
 Small businesses receiving an seL4-related SBIR included: DornerWorks, Techshot, Wearable Inc, Real Time Innovations, and Critical Technologies.

+In October 2023, Nio Inc. announced that their seL4-based SkyOS operating systems will be in mass-produced electric cars from 2024.

+In 2023, seL4 won the ACM Software System Award.

 Other research and development

 Osker, an OS written in Haskell, targeted the L4 specification; although this project focused mainly on the use of a functional programming language for OS development, not on microkernel research.

+RedoxOS is a Rust-based operating system, that is also inspired by seL4, and uses a microkernel design.

 CodeZero is an L4 microkernel for embedded systems with a focus on virtualization and implementation of native OS services.
 There is a GPL-licensed version, and a version that was relicensed by B Labs Ltd., acquired by Nvidia, as closed source and forked in 2010.

 F9 microkernel, a BSD-licensed L4 implementation, is dedicated to ARM Cortex-M processors for deeply embedded devices with memory protection.